Coming to Ireland from Ukraine

 Usually, all citizens from outside the EU/EEA who are 16 or over must register and get an Irish Residence Permit.
 You do not have to register and apply for an Irish Residence Permit for now, but you may have to later.
 The Irish immigration authorities have frequently asked questions for Ukrainians in Ireland.

 To get any Irish social welfare payment you need a Personal Public Service Number (PPS number).
-If you arrive at Dublin Airport, you will be brought to the City West Convention Centre in Dublin.
-You can apply for your PPS number there and get the forms you need to apply for income support.
+If you arrive at Dublin Airport, and you are brought to the City West Convention Centre in Dublin, you can apply for your PPS number there and get the forms you need to apply for income support.
+If there is no space available at the City West Convention Centre, you will be offered support through an NGO in the airport.

-If you did not arrive through Dublin Airport or you are in Ireland already, you should go to a Ukraine Support Centre if you are in Cork, Dublin or Limerick, or your local Intreo centre or DSP branch office, to apply for a PPS number.
+If you did not arrive through Dublin Airport or you are in Ireland already, you should go to your local Intreo centre or DSP branch office, to apply for a PPS number.

 You can find out more about getting income support in our page on social welfare supports for Ukrainian refugees.